 With a set-up time under three minutes, the Securifi Almond Touchscreen Wireless Router And Range Extender is the world’s first touchscreen router.

 Pros: The Securifi pulls double duty as both a WiFi router and range extender, as well as an access point and wireless bridge.
 So, a four-threat.
-Compatible with PC, Windows, Mac, Linux, iPhone, iPad, Android, XBOX, setup is so easy that 95 percent of customers were able to begin using the Securifi in less than three minutes thanks to its groundbreaking touchscreen, which doesn’t require a PC or Mac for setup or management.
+Compatible with PC, Windows, Mac, Linux, iPhone, iPad, Android, XBOX, setup is so easy that the average user will be able to set it up in less than three minutes.
+This is courtesy to its groundbreaking touchscreen, which doesn’t require a PC or Mac for setup or management.
 As a WiFi router, the Securifi has speeds up to 300Mbps.
 The Securifi can be paired with Alexa to access parental controls and guest networks.

-Cons: Customers noted that the Securifi must be reset anytime there is a power outage and that the range drops out around 40 feet.
+Cons: Users may need to reset the unit when there is a power outage.
+The range drops out around 40 feet.
 It also can’t be connected to a wired network.